Best App to Stop Mindless Scrolling (iPhone, 2026)

 For mindless scrolling that follows predictable patterns (always after work, always before bed), the schedule can match the pattern.
 The block holds during the high-risk hours.
 The mindless scrolling is interrupted during the windows that matter most.

-The trade-off is the user-can-pause-Opal weakness that surfaces consistently in Reddit threads.
-The block is real until the user, in autopilot, pauses Opal itself.
-For users whose autopilot is strong enough to override their own scheduled commitments, Opal becomes the same as Apple Screen Time.
+The trade-off is the pause-Opal weakness that comes up again and again in Reddit threads.
+The block is real, right up until the user, in autopilot, pauses Opal itself.
+And when autopilot is strong enough to override a person's own scheduled commitments, Opal collapses into the same thing as Apple Screen Time.

 4. ScreenZen: Configurable delay